Drude particle: Efficiency of simulation

 The major computational cost of simulating classical Drude oscillators is the calculation of the local electrostatic field and the repositioning of the Drude particle at each step.
 Traditionally, this repositioning is done self consistently.
 This cost can be reduced by assigning a small mass to each Drude particle, applying a Lagrangian transformation and evolving the simulation in the generalised coordinates.
 This method of simulation has been used to create water models incorporating classical Drude oscillators.

 Quantum Drude oscillator

 Since the response of a classical Drude oscillator is limited, it is not enough to model interactions in heterogeneous media with large field gradients, where higher order electronic responses have significant contributions to the interaction energy.
 A quantum Drude oscillator (QDO) is a natural extension to the classical Drude oscillator.
-Instead of a classical point particle serving as a proxy for the charge distribution, a QDO uses a quantum harmonic oscillator, in the form of a pseudoelectron connected to an oppositely charged pseudonucleus by a harmonic spring.
+Instead of a classical point particle serving as a proxy for the charge distribution, a QDO uses a quantum harmonic oscillator, in the form of a pseudo-electron connected to an oppositely charged pseudo-nucleus by a harmonic spring.